Paola Velardi: Education and previous employments

 Velardi graduated in electronic engineering from Sapienza University in 1978.
 From 1978 to 1983, she worked for the Ugo Bordoni Foundation, a research institution focusing on ICT and working under the supervision of the Italian Ministry of Economic Development.
-The aim of the foundation is to foster the research transfer from academia to practice in the domains of energy, health and mobility.
 In 1983, she was a visiting scholar at Stanford University.
+During this period she became passionate about Artificial Intelligence, which will remain her area of research throughout her career.
 From 1984 to 1986, she came back to her natal city and worked as a researcher for IBM.
-From 1986 to 1996 she was an associate professor in the engineering faculty of Università Politecnica delle Marche in Italy.
-Starting in November 1996, she taught in and did research for the department of computer science at the Sapienza University.
+From 1986 to 1996 she was an associate professor in the engineering faculty of Polytechnic University of the Marches (Ancona, Italy).
+Starting in November 1996, she taught in and did research for the Department of Computer Science at the Sapienza University.
 Velardi was the head of Bachelor and Master Programs in Computer Science at Sapienza University from 2010 to 2013 and from 2015 to 2016.